ned14/outcome/doc/src/content/faq/_index.md

 (or use the convenience typedef for `result`, {{% api "unchecked<T, E = varies>" %}} which uses `policy::all_narrow`).

-## What kind of performance benefits will using Outcome in my code bring?
+## What kind of runtime performance impact will using Outcome in my code introduce?

 It is very hard to say anything definitive about performance impacts in codebases one has never seen.
 Each codebase is unique.
-However to come up with some form of measure, we timed returning an error via each of the main mechanisms, doing so over ten stack frames.
-A stack frame is defined to be something called by the compiler whilst unwinding the stack between the point of returning the error and the thing which handles the error, so for example ten stack allocated objects might be destructed, or ten levels of stack depth might be unwound.
+However to come up with some form of measure, we timed traversing ten stack frames via each of the main mechanisms, including the "do nothing" (null) case.

+A stack frame is defined to be something called by the compiler whilst unwinding the stack between the point of return in the ultimate callee and the base caller, so for example ten stack allocated objects might be destructed, or ten levels of stack depth might be unwound.
 This is not a particularly realistic test, but it should at least give one an idea of the performance impact of returning Outcome's `result` or `outcome` over say returning a plain integer, or throwing an exception.

-{{% figure src="/faq/results_log.png" title="Log graph comparing GCC 7.2, clang 5.0, Visual Studio 2017.5 and XCode 8.2" %}}
+{{% figure src="/faq/results_log.png" title="Log graph comparing GCC 7.4, clang 8.0 and Visual Studio 2017.9 on x64, for exceptions-globally-disabled, ordinary and link-time-optimised build configurations." %}}

-As you can see, throwing and catching an exception is expensive on table-based exception handling implementations such as these, anywhere between 16,000 and 36,000 CPU cycles.
-Simple integer returns are always going to be the fastest as they do the least work, and that costs 90 to 100 CPU cycles.
+As you can see, throwing and catching an exception is expensive on table-based exception handling implementations such as these, anywhere between 26,000 and 43,000 CPU cycles.
+And this is the *hot path* situation, this benchmark is a loop around hot cached code.
+If the tables are paged out onto storage, you are talking about **millions** of CPU cycles.

+Simple integer returns (i.e. do nothing null case) are always going to be the fastest as they do the least work, and that costs 80 to 90 CPU cycles on this Intel Skylake CPU.

-Note that returning a `result<int, std::error_code>` with an int (result-error-value) is no additional runtime overhead over returning a naked int on most compilers.
+Note that returning a `result<int, std::error_code>` with a "success (error code)" is no more than 5% added runtime overhead over returning a naked int on GCC and clang.
+On MSVC it costs an extra 20% or so, mainly due to poor code optimisation in the VS2017.9 compiler.
+Note that "success (experimental status code)" optimises much better, and has almost no overhead over a naked int.

-Returning a `result<int, std::error_code>` with an error code (result-error-error) is no additional runtime overhead over returning a naked int on most compilers.
+Returning a `result<int, std::error_code>` with a "failure (error code)" is less than 5% runtime overhead over returning a success on GCC, clang and MSVC.

 You might wonder what happens if type `E` has a non-trivial destructor, thus making the `result<T, E>` have a non-trivial destructor?
-We tested `E = std::exception_ptr` and found no performance difference to `E = std::error_code` for returning a value.
-Returning an error was obviously much slower at anywhere between 300 and 1,500 CPU cycles due to returning an exception pointer being at least two atomic operations per stack frame, but that is still two orders of magnitude better than throwing and catching an exception.
+We tested `E = std::exception_ptr` and found less than a 5% overhead to `E = std::error_code` for returning success.
+Returning a failure was obviously much slower at anywhere between 300 and 1,100 CPU cycles, due to the dynamic memory allocation and free of the exception ptr, plus at least two atomic operations per stack frame, but that is still two orders of magnitude better than throwing and catching an exception.

-We conclude that if failure is anything but extremely rare in your C++ codebase, using Outcome instead of throwing and catching exceptions ought to be quicker overall.
+We conclude that if failure is anything but extremely rare in your C++ codebase, using Outcome instead of throwing and catching exceptions ought to be quicker overall:

+- Experimental Outcome is statistically indistinguishable from the null case, for both returning success and failure, on all compilers.
+- Standard Outcome is less than 5% worse than the null case for returning successes on GCC and clang, and less than 10% worse than the null case for returning failures on GCC and clang.
+- Standard Outcome optimises
+poorly on VS2017.9, indeed markedly worse than on previous point releases, so let's hope that Microsoft fix that soon.
+It currently has a less than 20% overhead on the null case.

 ## Why is implicit default construction disabled?